 |

-A pit bull can live in peace with other animals if it has early and continual socialization with them.
+A pit bull can live in peace with other animals

-However, the pit bull was bred to fight with large animals and to withstand any pain
+with large animals and to withstand any pain

 the job done.
 This also holds true for many pit